frithnanth/perl6-Image-QRCode/README.md

 ## Image::QRCode

-Image::QRCode - OO interface to libqrencode.
+Image::QRCode - An interface to libqrencode.

 ## Build Status